pmgbergen/mpxa/Readme.md

 immature and be used with some caution.

 # Getting started
-Currently, the best starting point for the software is likely the PorePy wrappers, see [here](https://github.com/keileg/mpxa/tree/main/tests/python/porepy), in particular the file `test_tpfa.py`.
+Currently, the best (least bad) starting point for the software is likely the PorePy wrappers, see [here](https://github.com/keileg/mpxa/tree/main/tests/python/porepy), in particular the file `test_fv.py`.

 # Licence
 See [Licence](https://github.com/keileg/mpxa/blob/main/LICENSE).